braincogsci/mbcs-projects/Miscellaneous/Tips for landing a project.md

 - The lab may be short on staff to supervise
 - The lab may have already brought in students
 - The lab may not see a good match with you or with the constraints of the research project
-- The timing of your project might work for the lab
+- The timing of your project might not work for the lab

 This is why you want to send out several requests simultaneously.
 There's no shame in chasing multiple opportunities at the same time, because if you approach people sequentially, you will quickly run out of time.